Athleta (company): History

-The brand was created in Belém, city of S. Paulo, Brazil in 1935 by the company Santa Isabel Textile Manufacturing, founded by Antônio de Oliveira.
+The brand was created in Belém District, São Paulo, Brazil in 1935 by the company Santa Isabel Textile Manufacturing, founded by Antônio de Oliveira.
 The brand "Athleta" was chosen by the company to identify its sporting goods.
 In the beginning, it manufactured socks and shirts for amateur sports.

 In 1954, Athleta became shirt supplier to the Brazil national team, sharing duties with British company Umbro since 1958.
 Athleta (and Umbro itself) were both manufacturers of Brazil jerseys for the 1958, 1962, and 1970 FIFA World Cups.
 The production was practically artisanal: the sketches were made by hand on sheets of sulfite and the numbers embroidered in dots.
 Apart from the national team, Athleta was the brand for several Brazilian clubs including Santos between the 1950s and the 1980s.

 In September 2009 the brand reappeared in the market by the Japanese group "The Brand's Company" (TBC), a company specialized in the direction, introduction and development of brands.
 The resumption of the brand began with the project “The Champions' Shirt”, a limited edition of 1,000 copies of the 31 models used by players in the 1958, 1962 and 1970 World Cups.
 TBC announced that all proceeds would be donated to the Association of World Champions of Brazil, whose objective was to guarantee a dignified future for athletes who have already played for the national team.